 12. How does your meter compare to others on the market?

 The Sonic Meter is extremely well constructed with an in service life of over 22 years.
 The hermetically sealed probe is made entirely of stainless steel .
 We do not use glass, plastic or rubber seals in the construction of the sensing element of the probe.
 The Sonic Meter uses a piezo sensor with sensitivity in units of pressure (psi).
 The average forces at work on the parts during a cleaning cycle are from the pressure in the cavitating solvent.
 This pressure creates a scrub force which is what cleans the parts.
 The slender tip of the probe maps exact positions of the pressure distribution.
-The same position where your parts will be located.
+These mapped positions can correlate to areas where your parts will be located.
 Other systems use bulbous probes made of plastic which don’t allow for high resolution tank mapping.
 Some systems have units that are not related to scientific units.
 Others systems attempt to make power measurements by making conversions in real time, while not making a direct correlation to the tank’s factory power rating.
 What is crucial is the ability to make reliable measurements with a quantifiable unit of measurement.
 The Sonic Meter provides this reliability and repeatability at the highest level.
 The calibration of our meter is controlled and performed under a standard protocol.
 The output is expressed in pressure units because piezo elements are pressure sensitive devices.
 The cavitation of the liquid applies forces to the total area of a part being cleaned.
 The Sonic Meter probe senses these forces over its sensing area.
 With the Sonic Meter, you will be able to quantitatively map the pressure distribution of your tanks during your in-house calibration procedure.